imautes/gsg-coding-challange/README.md

 # Coding Challenge case study at GSG

 ### Build & Test
-The project is build with Maven:
+The project is built with Maven:

 `mvn clean package`